The Shift to Sustainability: Exporting Eco-Friendly Sugarcane Bagasse Disposable Tableware from India to Paris, France

-The global movement to ban single-use plastics has led to a significant shift towards sustainable alternatives.
-This blog post will explore the journey of importing eco-friendly sugarcane bagasse tableware from India to Paris, France, focusing on the contributions of Quit Plastic, India’s largest exporter in the dine-in and takeaway disposables sector.
+The global movement to ban single-use plastics has significantly shifted towards sustainable alternatives.
+This blog post will explore the journey of importing eco-friendly sugarcane bagasse tableware from India to Paris, France, focusing on Quit Plastic, India's largest exporter in the dine-in and takeaway disposables sector.

 The Global Plastic Ban